JyYoungK/LeagueOfLegendsTeamComp/README.md

 - React as framework
 - Typescript
-- Tailwind/MUI for Design and CS
+- Tailwind/MUI for Design and CSS

 ### Backend